proosjen/mi349fs16/README-site-project/README.md

-# mi-349-resources
+# README-site-project
-Files and Resources for MI 349 at Michigan State University
+The files that make up my README site project for MI 349.